Stem Cell Treatment for Arthritis Rheumatoid Osteoarthritis

 Additional types of joint inflammations that are treatable in a short trip to Thailand consist of:

-The types of stem cells needed for treatment depend on the type of autoinflammatory vs autoimmune disease the patient is diagnosed with but (MSC+) mesenchymal stem cell transplants offer a viable alternative to having invasive knee replacement surgery or hip replacement surgery.
-The regeneration center offers a safe and effective cell-based treatment for degenerative Arthritis that can quickly help relieve pain, problems, and unnecessary physical suffering.
-Usually, most adult females and men in between 40 to 65 establish some cartilage and joint issues that result in osteoarthritis.
-These conditions can safely be treated today using MSC+ Cells for Joint inflammation and Arthritis.
+The types of stem cells needed for treatment depend on the autoinflammatory vs autoimmune disease the patient is diagnosed with.
+However, (UC-MSC+) mesenchymal stem cells offer a viable alternative to invasive knee replacement surgery or hip replacement surgery.
+The Regeneration Center provides a safe and effective cell-based treatment for degenerative Arthritis that can quickly help relieve pain, problems, and unnecessary physical suffering.
+Usually, most adult females and men between 40 and 65 establish some cartilage and joint issues that result in osteoarthritis.
+These conditions can safely be treated today using UC-MSC+ Cells for Joint inflammation and Arthritis.

 Stem cell therapy for cartilage regeneration

-Cell regenerative medicine allows the replacement cells to travel throughout your body through a process known as “homing” Homing means the cell is actively “homing” in on distressed/injured areas throughout your body.[1]
-Autologous regeneration of joints require harvesting of the cells from autologous fat, peripheral blood or marrow then separate and expand the mesenchymal cells.
-[2] If a patient is older or has an underlying medical condition that will not allow us to take stem mesenchymal stem cells mscs from his/her body (bone marrow derived), we will use isolated allogeneic stem cells with ultrasound guidance to begin tissue repair process in the cartilage matrix.
+Cell regenerative medicine allows the replacement cells to travel throughout your body through a process known as “homing.”
+Homing means the cell is actively “homing” to distressed/injured areas throughout your body.[1]
+Autologous regeneration of joints requires harvesting the cells from autologous fat, peripheral blood, or marrow, then separating and expanding the mesenchymal cells over 2-4 weeks.
+[2] For older patients or those with an underlying medical condition that will not allow us to take stem mesenchymal stem cells from their body (bone marrow-derived), we can offer isolated allogeneic stem cells to begin the tissue repair process in the cartilage matrix.

 Ultrasound-guided-stem-cell-injections-Joints